Election Season Media Kit

-Use this media kit to put your CCL skills to work during elections in the media with important opportunities to elevate the issue of climate change and push candidates of every party toward more robust, committed climate platforms.
+Use this resource to elevate the issue of climate change in your local media and push candidates of every party toward more robust, committed climate platforms.

 For more guidance on engaging with the midterms, check out the Campaign Season Activities page on CCL Community.